 With a marriage on the rocks and a broken relationship with his two sons, Dennis knew he needed help.
 But like so many in the thralls of addiction, it took an “aha moment” to get there.
 His wife bravely confronted him with an ultimatum – the alcohol or his family.
 This wasn’t a tough choice for Dennis.
-He was ready to get sober.
+He was ready to get sober and get into addiction recovery.

 And so begins the road to addiction recovery.
 The sad reality is that between 40 to 60 percent of addicts will relapse .
 And although there are no solid statistics on the average number of times relapse occurs, we know it’s not uncommon to knock on rehab’s door several times before finding success.